 LOOKING FORWARD

-“Also, it is likely that there will be additional connectivity or interfacing between the access control software and other business management software,” Spitler says.
+On the R&D side, some in the industry believe that the anticipated access control frequency will jump to over 2 GHz in the near future.
+With an increasing number of applications and declining costs for better chips, the need to transfer more data at a faster rate will continue.“Also, it is likely that there will be additional connectivity or interfacing between the access control software and other business management software,†Spitler says.
 “For example, if the access control software, the human resource software, the IT software, etc., were intertwined, management of a wide range of systems would be easier.
-In addition, the system would provide more reliable information to the system users about the status of the enterprise Access control is likely to fall into the full scheme of ‘identity management,’ which today is offered by companies such as Hewlett Packard, IBM, etc., who are outside of the traditional physical security space.”
+In addition, the system would provide more reliable information to the system users about the status of the enterprise Access control is likely to fall into the full scheme of ‘identity management,’ which today is offered by companies such as Hewlett Packard, IBM, etc., who are outside of the traditional physical security space.â€

 In addition to flexibility and speed, future incarnations of access control technologies will likely demonstrate even more web-based solutions and IT-friendly access control products.

-“Simply said, some believe that both hardware and software solutions will become purely IT centric,” Spitler says.
+“Simply said, some believe that both hardware and software solutions will become purely IT centric,†Spitler says.

 Sidebar